 - Sleeping Well

-Note an important theme: All forms of positive emotion are difficult, and most are free.
+I see an important theme.
+All forms of positive emotion are difficult to acquire, and most are free.
 Further, many sources of sustainable happiness are rooted in strong habits.

 Freedom from Hardship

 We can look at positive emotion through a different lens – the reduction of hardship.
 This occurs when you avoid pain, like when you vacation on the beach.